 We chefs didn't just cook the food, though.
 We joined our guests at the table.
 Over dinner, we each told our food story; how we had gotten into it and why.
 Of course more than one Jewish mother or grandmother were evoked.
 The next day, so inspired by what had happened, I started a group on Facebook called “Bay Area Jewish Food Professionals,” and added those who were there, plus many I had met over the years writing about food for J., the Jewish News of Northern California.
 Within a day, people started adding others.
 Soon, Chuck Siegel of Charles Chocolates offered to host the first meet-up, which happened in January, 2016.
 About 25 people showed up, many of whom I knew already, but quite a few I didn’t.
 At that gathering, Lisa Rogovin, founder of Edible Excursions, said she’d like to see some kind of latke showdown happen.
 Our official launch was at Covenant Winery in Berkeley, celebrating the new cookbook of Joyce Goldstein in April of that year; in August we went to Sebastopol to tour and sample cheese by Lisa Gottreich of Bohemian Creamery, and by December, we had a latke showdown at the Ferry Building.
 By April, we had chosen a better name (I knew Bay Area Jewish Food Professionals was just a placeholder) thanks to member and food writer Jim Gladstone, who came up with The Illuminoshi.
 (I still get so many kudos on the name, and always give credit to Jim).

-Our mailing list continues to grow (we are now up to close to 500 names).
-Recently, I started charging voluntary dues for the first time.
+Our mailing list continues to grow (we are now over 500 names).
+In 2018, I started charging voluntary dues for the first time.

 We are primarily a networking group that holds events – more or less – quarterly.
 More than one job has been found through the group and numerous partnerships, not to mention friendships.